Alcohol and Drugs

 - Reducing pressures on those who do not wish to use alcohol in social settings.

-- Formulation and enforcement of regulations for social events and individual conduct
+- Formulation and enforcement of regulations for social events and individual conduct encouraging responsible, moderate, and safe use of alcoholic beverages.

-The students and staff of MCLA shall not unlawfully manufacture, distribute, dispense, possess or use controlled substances or alcohol on College property, in conjunction with any College activity or in the College workplace.
-No alcohol shall be present at any staff or student meetings or events where College business related efforts are being conducted.
+The students and employees of MCLA shall not unlawfully manufacture, distribute, dispense, possess or use controlled substances or alcohol on College property in conjunction with any College activity or in the College workplace.
+No alcohol shall be present at any employee or student meetings or events where College business related efforts are being conducted.
 Responsible use of alcohol is allowed in this policy and is limited by the three conditions listed in section 1.
 Any individual who violates this prohibition will be subject to disciplinary action in accordance with the College's policies.
 Further, any employee or student employee must notify the Human Resources Director within five (5) days of being convicted of violating a criminal drug statute in the workplace.
 The College will notify appropriate authorities as required that an employee or student employee has been convicted of a drug-related offense within ten (10) days.

 All resident students living in Berkshire Towers, Hoosac Hall or the Flagg Townhouses should familiarize themselves with the residence area alcohol and drug policies found in the Resident Student Handbook.
 This document is available to all students through Residential Programs & Services.